fkie-cad/Logprep/doc/source/user_manual/execution.rst

     :caption: Example configuration file for the kafka load-tester

     logging_level: LOG_LEVEL  # Default: "INFO"
-    source_count: INTERGER  # Number of documents to obtain form Kafka
+    source_count: INTEGER  # Number of documents to obtain form Kafka
-    count: INTERGER  # Number of documents to send
+    count: INTEGER  # Number of documents to send
-    process_count: INTERGER  # Number of processes (default: 1)
+    process_count: INTEGER  # Number of processes (default: 1)
     profile: BOOL  # Shows profiling data (default: false)
-    target_send_per_sec: INTERGER  # Desired number of documents to send per second with each process.
+    target_send_per_sec: INTEGER  # Desired number of documents to send per second with each process.
 Setting it to 0 sends as much as possible (default: 0).

     kafka:
     bootstrap_servers:  # List of bootstrap servers